How do you translate the expression to take a shower in Italian?

 The man is taking a shower.

 There are many kinds of showers.
 Some you may find in Italian are…

 Fare una doccia fredda

 Doccia fredda in Italian can mean either cold shower or wet blanket, depending on the context.

 La notizia è arrivata come una doccia fredda.

 The news came as a wet blanket.

 Meteor shower is another word that doesn’t translate well into Italian.
-We actually say sciame di meteore, meaning “meteor swarm”!
+We actually say sciame di meteore, which means “meteor swarm”!